ckopecky/gatsby-blog-2/content/blog/5/index.md

 We have had a multitude of issues with our backend that took a long time to get help with and our frontend has kind of suffered for it.
 We have no color scheme.
 We have no error handling.
 We won't have a complete product by the end of next week and it actually really disappoints me that I have worked this hard and I don't necessarily have something that I am 100% proud of.

 We lost a developer and we have been doing the work on a project scoped for five developers.
-As one of the stronger developers on the team , I am overworked and underpaid. :P

 I would love to work for Labs 11, but this is burning me out too much - I just want to go to work and get paid to do it.